"As an internationally recognized

 - “A Great Speaker” Byron, Washington County Treasurer

 A keynote speaker can make or break your event.
 If they have a relevant and inspiring message that resonates with the audience, it sets up the whole meeting for success or close it with a bang.

 There are thousands of keynote speakers to choose from, and it's time-consuming and daunting to search around looking for the right one.
 With the overwhelming abundance of speakers available, yet very few are exceptional keynote speakers.

 To make it even more challenging to decipher, some are remarkable speakers with a pitiful online presence, and some have minimal speaking experience and a knockout website.
 It's easy to make the wrong choice.

 Some leadership keynote speakers make it sound like they are the best thing that could happen to you.
 Let's face it; it's only a speech.
 They are not curing world hunger or ending war and poverty.
 It is a speech.

 However, consider great speakers like Nelson Mandela, Martin Luther King, or Eleanor Roosevelt, and you know that motivational speeches have the power to change live

 DEFINE WHY YOU WANT TO HIRE A MOTIVATIONAL SPEAKER

 Is it to boost attendance and draw a large audience?
-If so, you may need a celebrity or industry expert.
+If so, you may need to hire a motivational speaker who is a celebrity or industry expert.
 Recognizable public figures or famous people have the name recognition that excites people to attend an event.